automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/AWS_CIS_1_1/README.md

 ## Ideas for future releases

+* Adding information about the least privilege role necessary to execute this map.
 * Adding Auto Remediation example with Lambda functions
 * Adding Auto Remediation example with terraform
 * Adding Auto Remediation example with pulumi